- African countries are investing in space for economic development

 Although space programs in Africa are frequently criticized for being a waste of money, particularly with the presence of more immediate concerns.

-Sharpe responds: "Space science and technology is not just rockets.
+Sharpe responded: "Space science and technology is not just rockets.
 It's everything from data analytics, data storage and transport and more.
 There are so many areas of development within the arena which are classed as space science."

 South Africa has set its sights on space observation, but what about space travel?